tfsumon/byteboltsec-hugo-test/content/english/_index.md

     * Track open, deep, and dark web sources such as Tor websites, private ransomware IRC and Telegram channels, criminal forums, and cybercrime marketplaces.
     <br/>

-    * Continuous monitoring enables to to uncover data breaches related to your VIPs, executive team members, employees as well as clients.
+    * Continuous monitoring enables your team to uncover data breaches related to your VIPs, executive team members, employees as well as clients.
     <br/>

-    * Find exposed user credentials, personal staff information leaks, and ransomware data leaks being sold or traded on criminal marketplaces and private ransomware forums.
+    * Find exposed user & employee credentials, ransomware leaks as well as exposed company data being sold or traded on criminal marketplaces and private ransomware forums.

 # Prevent Cybercrime